aaronrryan/flume-water-meter-exporter/README.md

    - Check if your Flume account is active
    - Ensure your application is approved in the developer portal

-2. **No Data Available**
+2. **No Flow Rate Data**
    - Verify your Flume devices are online
-   - Check if devices have recent activity
+   - Check if devices have recent water flow activity
    - Review API rate limits

 3. **High Memory Usage**
    - Reduce collection frequency
-   - Implement data retention policies
    - Monitor cache sizes

 ### Logs